ai4os/ai4-docs/source/howtos/develop/drift-watch.rst

 In any case, the predictions are no longer reliable and an action has to be taken by the user.

-To achieve drift monitoring, we take the inference data vector and compare it with a reference training dataset.
-We compute a **p-value** that summarizes what is the likelihood that the inference vector could come from the training data.
-If the p-value is below a threshold, we can confidently assert that the data has indeed drifted.
+To detect drift, we take the inference data vector and compare it with a reference training dataset.
+We compute a distance that summarizes what is the likelihood that the inference vector could come from the training data.
+If the distance is above a threshold, we can confidently assert that the data has indeed drifted.

 In the case of images, the pure pixels values are not a good summarizer of the image statistics.
 So we typically train an **autoencoder model** that is able to summarize the pixel values into a smaller vector that more accurately describes the image.
-We then use this vector to compute the p-values, as before.
+We then use this vector to compute the distance, as before.

 Find more information on the `fundamentals of drift detection <https://frouros.readthedocs.io/en/latest/concepts.html>`__.